About Us

 Plano and Garland Locations

 Hope’s Door New Beginning Center has two Outreach Centers and two shelters, one each in Plano and Garland.
-In 2016, two separate organizations, Hope’s Door and New Beginning Center, merged together to form one agency.
+In 2016, two organizations, Hope’s Door and New Beginning Center, merged to form one agency.
 Services are provided free of charge to individuals and families affected by domestic abuse.

 Our History